 Fix problems in Windows Search

-If Windows Search is unresponsive or the search results don't appear as expected, try any of the following solutions that provided in this article.
+If Windows Search is unresponsive or the search results don't appear as expected, try any of the following solutions in this article.

 Original product version: Windows 10 - all editions

 Original KB number: 4520146

 Windows 10 lets you choose when and how to get the latest updates to keep your device running smoothly and securely.
 To manage your options and see any available updates, select the Start button, and then go to Settings > Update & Security > Windows Update > Check for updates.
 Install any available updates, and then restart your computer if the updates require it.